Chemistry of the Atmosphere

 - carbon off-setting - plant more trees (reforestation) to convert carbon dioxide into oxygen

 - carbon neutrality - companies introduce methods, such as planting trees, to take out as much carbon dioxide as they put into the atmosphere.
-Overall the amount of carbon entering the atmosphere would
+Overall the amount of carbon entering the atmosphere would be zero

 There are many things you can do to reduce your personal carbon footprint: